dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

    :doc:`coloring`, shows you where and how to optimize your code and is controlled by **View > Color Dispatch Optimizations**.

-The editor window’s context: the active project
+The editor window's context: the active project
 -----------------------------------------------

 In an editor window, the toolbar and menu commands act upon the application of the active project.
-For instance, the **Project**, **Build**, and **Application** menus are not available in the editor if the source file being edited is not part of the active project—the project whose name is visible in the main window’s drop-down list.
+For instance, the **Project**, **Build**, and **Application** menus are not available in the editor if the source file being edited is not part of the active project—the project whose name is visible in the main window's drop-down list.
 See :ref:`active-project` for more details.

 Menu commands and special features